Learning Center

 • Key strength: Extensive A/B testing capabilities

-• Limitation: Complex interface with steep learning curve, inconsistent results
+• Limitation: Complex interface, steep learning curve, inconsistent results across sites

-RAMP Managed Service: Managed Services That Actually Deliver
+RAMP Managed Service: Managed Service That Delivers Transparency Too

 Platform Benefits: